OfficeDev/open-xml-docs/docs/word/how-to-validate-a-word-processing-document.md

 inserting some text into the body, which causes a schema error.
 It then validates the Word file, in which case the method throws an exception on trying to open the corrupted file.
-The validation is done by using the [Validate](/dotnet/api/documentformat.openxml.validation.openxmlvalidator.validate) method.
-The code displays information about any errors that are found, in addition to the count of errors.
+The validation is done by using the
+<xref:DocumentFormat.OpenXml.Validation.OpenXmlValidator.Validate*> method.
+The code displays
+information about any errors that are found, in addition to the count of errors.